SC30GSWNBA/Target_Retail_Exploratory_Data_Analysis/README.md

 This business case has information of 100k orders from 2016 to 2018 made at Target in Brazil.
 Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.

-Data is available in 8 csv files:
+Data is available in 8 csv files (Look for the csv files in the same folder):

 1. customers.csv

-2. geolocation.csv
+2. geolocation.csv (Uploaded as 2 separate files - geolocation - 1.csv and geolocation - 1.csv)

 3. order_items.csv